sematic-ai/sematic/docs/cli.md

 example, `SnowflakeTable` needs your Snowflake credentials to be able to query your data for you.

-You can set user settings as follow:
+You can set user settings as follows:

 ```shell
 $ sematic settings set VAR VALUE